Best UV Sterilizer Reviews - Find What Works And What Is Affordable

 3. Bloom Clean UV Sterilizer - Cheap UV Clarifier For Small Tanks

 The Bloom Clean UV Sterilizer is one of the cheapest sterilizers on the market.
 They are perfect for those with small tanks and just want something that gets rid of green water.
 It has no fancy sleeve or chamber like others.
 It is very bare bones, which is why they are so cheap.
 You will want to use them in an all in one aquarium chamber or in a larger power filter away from the main display tank.
-As a clarifier and the price, it is great for a budget aquarium keeper and a cheap solution for those who want to get rid of green water.
+As a clarifier and the price, it is great for a budget fish tank keeper and a cheap solution for those who want to get rid of green water.

 - Compact and will fit in power filters and all in one chambers